shaik1002/biggitlabbomb/doc/integration/saml.md

 If you do not set `required_groups` or leave the setting empty, anyone with proper authentication can use the service.

-If the attribute specified in `groups_attribute` is incorrect or missing then all users will be blocked.

 ::Tabs